Dozens of US Marines in Japan’s Okinawa get coronavirus

-TOKYO (AP) — Dozens of U.S. Marines have been infected with the coronavirus at two bases on the southern Japanese island of Okinawa in what is feared to be a massive outbreak, Okinawan officials said Saturday, demanding an adequate explanation from the U.S. military.
+TOKYO (AP) — Dozens of U.S. Marines at two bases on the southern Japanese island of Okinawa have been infected with the coronavirus in what is feared to be a massive outbreak, Okinawa’s governor said Saturday, demanding an adequate explanation from the U.S. military.

-Okinawa prefectural officials said they could say only that a “few dozen” cases had been found recently because the U.S. military asked that the exact figure not be released.
+Gov. Denny Tamaki said he could say only that a “few dozen” cases had been found recently because the U.S. military asked that the exact figure not be released.
 The outbreaks occurred at Marine Corps.
-Air Station Futenma, which is at the center of a relocation dispute, and Camp Hansen, Okinawan officials said.
+Air Station Futenma, which is at the center of a relocation dispute, and Camp Hansen, Tamaki said.

 Local media, citing unnamed sources, said about 60 people had been infected.

-“Okinawans are shocked by what we were told (by the U.S. military),” Okinawa Gov. Denny Tamaki told a news conference.
-He questioned disease prevention measures taken by the U.S. military and renewed his demand for transparency regarding the latest development.
+“Okinawans are shocked by what we were told (by the U.S. military),” Tamaki told a news conference.
+“We now have strong doubts that the U.S. military has taken adequate disease prevention measures.”

+Tamaki demanded transparency in the latest development and said he planned to request talks between the U.S. military and Okinawan officials.
+He said Okinawan officials also asked the Japanese government to demand that the U.S. provide details including the number of cases, seal off Futenma and Camp Hansen, and step up preventive measures on base.

-Okinawan officials asked the U.S. military on Friday to provide the number of cases and other details in order to address growing concerns among local residents, Tamaki said.
+Okinawan officials made similar requests to the U.S. military on Friday in order to address local residents’ concerns, Tamaki said.

 The Marines said in a statement Friday that the troops were taking additional protective measures to limit the spread of the coronavirus and were restricting off-base activities.
 The statement said measures are “to protect our forces, our families, and the local community,” without providing details on the infections.